EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 # Tools Used

-**SQL:** Allows me to query the dataset.
+**SQL:**  Used to query the dataset.
 **PostgreSQL:** The chosen database management system.
-**Visual Studio Code:** Used to write my SQL queries, connected to my PostgreSQL database using the SQLTools extension.
+**Visual Studio Code:** Used to write my SQL queries.
+Connected to my PostgreSQL database using the SQLTools extension.
 **Git & GitHub:** Used to document and share my SQL queries and analysis.

 # Analysis